msu-cmse-courses/cmse495-SS24/0401-Cell_Tower_Colors.md

 Basically the algorithm loops though all of the points and finds the nearest neighbor to each point.

-NOTE: This is what was attempted in the pre-class assignment.
-Focus on generating a nearest neighbor algorithm that generates a dictionary and use the stub function from the pre-class to test the graph.

 ----
 <a name="S3"></a>
 ## Group 3: Greedy Graph Coloring